FutureShockco/meeray/doc/debian-10.md

 sudo systemctl start mongod
 ```

-And install NPM modules that Avalon uses.
+And install NPM modules that Echelon uses.
 ```bash
 npm install
 ```

-Then, you should be able to launch an avalon development chain by running the node with `./scripts/start.sh`.
+Then, you should be able to launch an echelon development chain by running the node with `./scripts/start.sh`.
 If you want to connect to an existing network, read [Syncing your node](./syncing-your-node.md) doc.